Semilocal Milnor K-theory: Semilocal Milnor -theory

 $(4)$ If the field $k$ is infinite perfect of characteristic different from 2 and $n\geq 1$, then the natural morphism of chain complexes of Abelian groups ${\cc K}_n^{MW}(\wh{\Delta}^\bullet_{k})\to{\cc K}_n^{M}(\wh{\Delta}^\bullet_{k})$ is a quasi-isomorphism.
 In particular, it induces isomorphisms of Abelian groups $\wh{K}_{n,q}^{MW}(k)\lra{\cong}\wh{K}_{n,q}^{M}(k)$ for all $q\in\bb Z$. \end{thm}

 \begin{proof} (1)-(2).
-By~\cite[9.6]{SV} the Zariski sheaf with transfers $Cor(-,\bb G_m^{\wedge n})$, $n\geq 1$, is rationally contractible.
-It follows from~\cite[2.4]{Suslin} that the Zariski sheaf with transfers $Cor(\Delta^\ell_k\times-,\bb G_m^{\wedge n})$ is rationally contractible for every $\ell\geq 0$.
+By~Example~\ref{primery} the Zariski sheaf with transfers $Cor(-,\bb G_m^{\wedge n})$, $n\geq 1$, is rationally contractible.
+It follows from Proposition~\ref{facts} that the Zariski sheaf with transfers $Cor(\Delta^\ell_k\times-,\bb G_m^{\wedge n})$ is rationally contractible for every $\ell\geq 0$.
 Now the desired spectral sequence of the second assertion follows from Corollary~\ref{shvspseq} if we apply it to the cochain complex of rationally contractible Zariski sheaves with transfers~\eqref{Z(n)}.
+Another argument proving (2) is that there is an exact triangle